Almost complex manifolds with small Nijenhuis tensor: Nilmanifold examples

 \section{Nilmanifold examples}

 We begin with two nilmanifold examples, in real dimensions $4$ and $6$, respectively.
-In each case, the nilpotent lie algebra $\mathfrak g$ has rational structure constants, so there exists a lattice $\Gamma$ of the Lie group $G$ that has compact quotient $\Gamma \backslash G$ (c.f. \cite{Malcev}, Theorem 7).
-Then any linear complex structure on $\mathfrak g$ descends to a left invariant almost complex structure on any such quotient $\Gamma \backslash G$. \
+In each case, the nilpotent Lie algebra $\mathfrak g$ has rational structure constants, so there exists a lattice $\Gamma$ of the Lie group $G$ that has compact quotient $\Gamma \backslash G$ (see \cite{Malcev}, Theorem 7).
+Then any linear complex structure on $\mathfrak g$ descends to a left invariant almost complex structure on any such quotient $\Gamma \backslash G$.
+Any two norms on the finite dimensional vector space $\mathfrak g$ are equivalent, and convergence of a tensor will be understood in the induced $C^0$-topology, which is norm-independent.

 In general, the integral cohomology of $\Gamma \backslash G$ depends on the lattice $\Gamma$, but the real cohomology does not, and can be computed from the cohomology of the Lie algebra, by Nomizu's theorem \cite{Nomizu}.
 The diffeomorphism type of the quotient $\Gamma \backslash G$ is completely determined by the fundamental group, i.e. the lattice $\Gamma$.
-In fact, this true for solvmanifolds as well, see \cite{Mos}.
+In fact, this is true for solvmanifolds as well, see \cite{Mos}.